BoredAbhi/ImageClassification-Project/README.md

 # Image classification of cats:

 This project was made as a modified version of the final project in my Coursera NN Certification.

-- This is a Neural Network written in python from scratch.
-It classifies cat and non-cat pictures.
+The project is a Neural Network written in python from scratch.
+We can specify the hyperparameters for the neural network dynamically.
+The neural network will classify pictures as cats or non-cats.

-- The code is present in the [NN_Python_cats.ipynb](https://github.com/abhi094/Educational-Projects/blob/master/Neural%20Networks%20in%20Python/NN_Python_cats.ipynb) notebook.
+### Running the script :

+1. Find any images that you want to test with and store it in ```./src/training/images``` folder
+2. Run ```./src/training/train.py``` with the following argument :

 ### To Do :
 1. code restructuring